 - It gives you access to business tools, resources, finance & credit,

 Please watch the video given below to get more details:

 Can you open an account in the UK with a bad credit history?

 With a bad credit history, opening a UK business bank account can be challenging, but not impossible.
 By arranging a meeting with your selected banks, you may be able to make a convincing case for your suitability as an applicant if you have a clear business plan.

 Credit checks are performed by most banks, but not all of them.
 To comply with UK anti-money laundering laws, some digital banks only conduct soft credit and identity checks.
 This indicates that your application has a higher chance of being approved even if you have a bad credit history.

 Alternatively, some UK high street banks provide 'basic' bank accounts, which are targeted at people with bad credit.

-What information do I need to provide to apply for a UK business bank account?
+What information do I need to provide to apply for it?

 UK high street banks require you or your director to visit the branch in person to verify ID proof or provide further information such as:

 - Details (including residential address) of all partners, members or directors,